 Whether your celebrating something special or are looking for a way to treat yourself, New Orleans has endless possibilities.
 From spa treatments to luxurious restaurants, here are a few places to splurge.

 Start your day with New Orleans-style brunch.
 Brennan’s is a New Orleans icon that celebrates traditions like Mardi Gras through its décor and has an old New Orleans feel with velvet seats and white tablecloths.
-Another option is Salon by Sucre, which offers unique twists on classic dishes, such as Belgian frites and caviar.
+Another option for a creole breakfast is Palace Cafe, located on Canal Street.

 Venture over to Royal Street to shop for antiques and art.
 Keil’s Antiques or M.S.
 Rau are great for rare antique pieces and estate jewelry, while Rodrigue Studio and Frank Relle Photography offer modern art.